TheTerrior/AudioForge/README.md

 Audio Conversion and Comparison Tool for Linux

 Prerequesites:
-Python
+-Python
-PySimpleGUIQt (Python Module)
+-PySimpleGUIQt (Python Module)
-Flac
+-Flac
-WavPack
+-WavPack
-FFmpeg
+-FFmpeg

 Documentation:
 Allows you to compare two files (simple or advanced), convert from one file to another (within supported formats), and bulk convert.